barisicgroup/unf/README.md

       - **next:** ID of the following AA in the chain
       - **oxDnaConfRow:** row in the referenced oxDNA config file relevant to this AA (to load position)
       - **pdbId:** identification of the relevant residue in the PDB file (to load atoms)
-      - **altPosition:** alternative position of this AA (if oxDNA file is not provided or the position was modified)
+      - **altPositions:** 2D array of alternative positions of this AA (if oxDNA file is not provided or the position was modified).
+By default, zeroth position is considered as current one.
+More positions can be stored for dynamics/animation purposes.
-      - **altOrientation:** alternative orientation of this AA (if oxDNA file is not provided or the rotation was modified)
+      - **altOrientations:** 2D array of alternative orientations of this AA (if oxDNA file is not provided or the rotation was modified).
+By default, zeroth orientation is considered as current one.
+More orientations can be stored for dynamics/animation purposes.
 - **molecules:** object containing molecules which have some position in space but we do not care about their modifications or individual parts (e.g., PDB is enough)
   - **ligands:** array of ligands
     - **id:** unique ID